owenvickery/cg2at/README.md

 - Rotate fragments to find minimum distance between the atoms connecting to other beads.
 - Minimise residue
 - Merge all residues and minimise
+- check for abnormal bonds (marker for lipid through rings)
+- Run NVT and NPT
+- Morph protein to either rigid body alignment or steered alignment

 <pre>
            CG beads         Fragments           COM aligned fragments           Aligned fragments                 Atomistic